Convert List of String to a String array in Java

-In this post, we will see how to convert list of string to array of string in Java.
+This post will discuss how to convert a list of strings to a string array in Java.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 |